-With sun-kissed skies and starry nights, Greater Palm Springs is a lovely retreat.
-Taking a cue from Elvis, who swept Priscilla away to a honeymoon hideaway here, other couples have followed suit, soaking up that stardust magic for marriage proposals, engagement parties, weddings, honeymoons and anniversaries.
+ROMANCE & WEDDINGS With sun-kissed skies and starry nights, Greater Palm Springs is a lovely retreat.
+Taking a cue from Elvis, who swept Priscilla away to a honeymoon hideaway here, other couples have followed suit, soaking up that stardust magic for marriage proposals, engagement parties, weddings, honeymoons, and anniversaries.
 Whether it's an intimate dinner for two, a quiet hilltop hike, or a couples massage, you'll fall in love with all the area has to offer to set the mood.

-RETAIL THERAPY
+Greater Palm Springs is a preferred location for couples looking to mark the big day with a destination wedding-one that friends and family are excited to attend.
+Nearly every resort hosts beautiful ceremonies, from the most elegant ballrooms to intimate outdoor patios overlooking the dreamy mountain scenery.
+Wedding parties often rent out an entire boutique hotel for the ceremony and accommodations.
+From lush green golf courses to sparkling pools, any backdrop makes for picture-perfect wedding photos.

-Whether you love unique chic boutiques, designer shops, vintage finds or your favorite retailers, Greater Palm Springs has plenty of shopping options.
-From outlet malls to street fairs, boutiques to independently owned galleries, you're sure to find just what you're shopping for, and a perhaps a few surprises.
-Discover locally crafted souvenirs, retro-fabulous vintage clothing, high-fashion resort wear and just about everything inbetween.
+RETAIL THERAPY Whether you love unique chic boutiques, designer shops, vintage finds, or your favorite retailers, Greater Palm Springs has plenty of shopping options.
+From outlet malls to street fairs, boutiques to independently owned galleries, you're sure to find just what you're shopping for, and perhaps a few surprises.
+Discover locally crafted souvenirs, retro-fabulous vintage clothing, high-fashion resort wear and just about everything in-between.
 Explore the downtowns of Old Town La Quinta and Palm Springs before swinging to the trendy Uptown Design District for one-of-a-kind boutiques.
-Premier luxury retailers line Palm Desert's El Paseo avenue, also known as the Rodeo Drive of the desert.
+Premier luxury retailers line Palm Desert's El Paseo avenue, also known as the "Rodeo Drive of the desert."
 The outdoor mall at The River at Rancho Mirage and other shopping centers with big retailers can satisfy shoppers on any budget.